 In the absence of serious urgency for dialysis, the kidneys should be offered a chance to recover before the intensivist resorts to the use of dialysis.
 This strategy does not seem to change mortality and offers the opportunity for up to half of the patients to get away without any RRT whatsoever, without extending their ICU stay or hospital stay.
 Moreover it allows time for the patient to be pampered with the sort of refinements which only the ICU has to offer With careful haemodynamic resuscitation and biochemical correction a proportion of patients (those less sick at baseline) will probably never need dialysis, and be grateful for having fewer holes in their necks and groins.

 These data have become available with the publication of the AKIKI trial (Gaudri et al, 2016) which seems like a ripe candidate for future written paper questions.
-The topic of RRT initiation has never been a subject of any SAQs, but it may well go that way.
-One can concieve of a question where the examiners expect us to "critically evaluate the initiation strategies for renal replacement therapy" or something similar.
+The topic of RRT initiation had ultimately become a stem for a "critically evaluate" SAQ in Question 28 from the second paper of 2020.
 In a more viva-like setting, one might find people being presented with a somewhat borderline case scenario, and asked whether they would offer RRT (or wait).

 Rationale for early commencement of renal replacement therapy